Ungeziefi/Subnautica-Mods/Fixes/Fixes Progress.md

 - Peepers close their eyes when near the player.
 (Out of scope.)
 - Equipped dead fish's position changes if it is in your inventory when the game is loaded.
 (Can't reproduce.)
 - The Thermoblade can now damage Lava Lizards.
 (Intentional balance feature.)
+- The Cyclops hatch flaps now always close when you enter it.
+(Inconsequential.)
+- You can see your neck when using the Seaglide with a high FOV.
+(Very complex, not worth the effort.)
+- Fixed the Databank entry scroll.
+(Can't reproduce.)

 ---